 In order to ensure your business continues to run smoothly, you need to consider business insurance.

-Handymen and handywomen can benefit from several types of insurance policies.
+Handymen and handywomen can benefit from several types of business insurance policies.
 Two major coverages that we recommend are workers’ compensation insurance and general liability insurance, but you’ll also need other insurance policies depending on things like the number of people who work for you and the types of things you need to protect.

 - Reimbursement for lost wages